Marcusgb21/LBYARCH-x86-to-C-interface/README.md

 The dotProduct file computes for the dotProduct algorithm where it is called onto the main c file.

+# ASM file
+The ASM file does the same operation as the dot product file that utilizes SIMD instructions(mulsd and addsd) for double precision computation.
+This has the potential to yield superior performance compared to the C kernel, particularly when dealing with sizable arrays, as it can execute operations on multiple elements concurrently.
+Conversely, the dot product function, being implemented in C, may introduce marginally higher overhead due to its scalar nature and the mechanism for invoking functions.

 # Testing
-We tested it using 2^20, 2^24, and 2^28 but were unable to run 2^30 due to it being too much on my machine.
+We conducted tests with array sizes of 2^20, 2^24, and 2^28, but unfortunately, we were unable to proceed with the 2^30 size due to its exceeding the capacity of my machine.

 # Results C and x86-64 assembly
 # Error Checking